-A. For the purposes of this part, "contractor" means an individual, business, or other organization providing to a landowner or the landowner's agent a product or service that drains, fills, or excavates wetland.
+A. For the purposes of this part, "contractor" means an individual, business, or other organization providing to a landowner or the landowner's agent a product or service that drains, fills, or contractor has:

-B. A contractor must not drain, excavate, or fill a wetland, wholly or partially, unless the contractor has:
+B. A contractor must not drain, excavate, or fill a wetland, wholly or partially, unless the the wetland replacement plan required for the work has been obtained or that a replacement plan is not required; and wetland.

-(1) obtained a signed statement from the landowner or landowner's agent stating that the wetland replacement plan required for the work has been obtained or that a replacement plan is not required; and
+(1) obtained a signed statement from the landowner or landowner's agent stating that

-(2) sent a copy of the statement to the local government unit with jurisdiction over the wetland.
+(2) sent a copy of the statement to the local government unit with jurisdiction over the